First off, here's a summary table of all the Laptop and Linux combinations I have successfully installed:

 Meantime I've been trying the very latest openSUSE Tumbleweed releases on my "sticktop", or "emergency backup laptop", something I've been noodling around with for the past few months.
 The idea is that by combining an Intel Compute Stick, keyboard, and various other of the parts I carry around with me, and/or a hotel room LCD panel or VNC tablet, I can avoid having a SPoF for my preferred computing environment on the road.

 It's running KDE5/Plasma under Tumbleweed, and as shown can even run completely off a large USB battery.
 The portable LCD panel (GeChic) also doubles up as a second monitor for my regular laptop.

 In practice there's a few issues with this

 So it seems the latest aviation security theater means we'll have to travel with burner laptops :-( To that end, I've resurrected my robust-but-cheap trusty HP2133, and got the latest Tumbleweed for i586 running on it.
 The updated openchrome video driver means I can dual-head my external LCD HD monitor, plus an ExpressCard gives me 2 extra USB ports at USB3 speeds, so looking like a new lease of life for this old friend :-)

 The HP2133 "burner" setup works remarkably well, but the 8yo hardware is slow.
 So I've got a Chromebook Plus to try a more modern variant on a privacy-safe international traveler laptop.
-Hardware is lovely, but this is my first attempt at installing SUSE on an ARM target, so rather more assembly required than usual.
-Watch this space...
+Hardware is lovely, but this is my first attempt at installing SUSE on a 64-bit ARM target, so rather more assembly required than usual...

 Finally, thanks to all the people who have contributed entries to Linux Laptop pages, and in particular those whose links I have listed for convincing me that it was even worth trying to get Linux up on these nice pieces of hardware.